medicare special enrollment periods

 5-Star Medicare Special Enrollment Period for Medicare Advantage, Medicare Prescription Drug, or Medicare Cost Plans

 Even if a plan has a five-star rating, comparing plans before enrolling is essential.
-This ensures the plan you choose has the doctors, specialists, and medications that are important to you at a cost you can afford.
+This ensures your plan has the doctors, specialists, and critical medications you need at a cost you can afford.

 To see if a 5-star plan has become available in your community, call to speak with a local licensed agent at (623) 223-8884.